Have you heard of a Media Release Agreement?

-This does not mean that you can’t publish other people’s media assets on your blog or website.
+This does not mean you can’t publish other people’s media assets on your blog or website.
 You just have to make sure you are using the right legal documents to do that.

 A Media Release Agreement is a legal document you must use before using someone else’s media assets, photos, videos, or testimonials.